A six or seven night circular tour of the Cotswolds.

 Day 1: Overnight in Regency Cheltenham.

-Extra Night:Day 8: Bourton-on-the-Water to Burford – 9.5 mi/15 kms.
+It is possible to add an additional day’s walking to include the walk from Bourton-on-the-Water to Burford – 9.5 mi/15 kms.
 A comfortable walk from Bourton takes you around a series of lakes, the home of flocks of water birds, and passes through Taynton, whose quarries produced the finest Cotswold stone used in the construction of St. Paul’s Cathedral in London and many Oxford colleges.
-For those who want to spend extra time in the area, there are regular buses between Burford and Oxford.
+Please ask if you wish to do this.

 Sturdy walking boots and walking socks (with a change of socks in rucksack), rucksack/day pack, 1 x water bottle with 1 litre capacity, insect repellent, sun glasses, sun hat, sun block/cream, compass, torch, first-aid kit